sofiarodrigues-pianist/CS50-FinalProject/README.md

 After this, at the register page (register.html), the user can now choose its password and confirm it, which is then encripted and saved in the database.
 The login page (login.html) is similar to the register page, although it doesn't have the confirmation input.

 Initially, just with bug testing and functionality in mind, I had general error handlers like "BadRequest" and "NotFound".
 Later, for a more graphical error handling, I created login_error.html and register_error.html, both of which display error messages on the screen and/or redirects the user to the correct template.
-A feature I still want to implement in the future is the "I forgot my password" one, which would send an e-mail with a link to reset the user's password.

 ### Layout and Translations